 10. salmon

 Salmon, when fully cooked and boneless, is an excellent protein-rich treat.
 It is packed with omega-3 fatty acids, which promote a shiny coat, healthy skin, and joint and brain health.
 Ensure the salmon is thoroughly cooked to eliminate the risk of parasites and offer small pieces to avoid overfeeding.
 You can also use a food dehydrator to make a crisp snack.
+You can also use a food dehydrator to make a crisp snack.
+This is the easiest way to preserve lean proteins without adding preservatives.

 11. Zucchini